 Figure 270: Plot settings

 You can zoom in and out by using either the mouse wheel or the Zoom Factor slider.
-When clicking on a displayed item SEAMCAT tries to match the coordinates of the click to a CDMA element – selecting the first matched item.
-Elements are searched in the following order:
+When clicking on a displayed item SEAMCAT tries to match the coordinates of the click to a cellular element – selecting the first matched item.

 When SEAMCAT tries to match the click to an element it allows for a certain amount of uncertainty when matching the coordinates.
 This uncertainty is also called click radius to illustrate the effect of the actual click point being in the centre of a circle used to search for CDMA elements.
 You can adjust the “click radius” and in combination with the zoom this allows for all elements to be selected using the algorithm supplied above.